BfRstats/rriskDistributions/cran-comments.md

       corrected.

 __Our comment__: First, we'd like to apologize for failing to submit a properly checked package the last time (which led to your archiving of rriskDistributions).
-We have now removed all \\donttest's, such that allmost all of the previously not ran examples now are run and tested.
+We have now removed all \\donttest's, such that almost all of the previously not ran examples now are run and tested.
 Only in three examples, we have to use \\dontrun's: These are necessary due to tcltk windows which are used.

 The additional NOTE under win-builder: